Bosnia and Herzegovina: Government

-Bosnia and Herzegovina is a liberal democracy.
-It has several levels of political structuring, according to the Dayton Agreement.
-The most important of these levels is the division of the country into two entities: the Federation of Bosnia and Herzegovina and Republika Srpska.
+Bosnia and Herzegovina has several levels of political structuring, according to the Dayton Agreement.
+The most important of these levels is the division of the country into two "entities": the Federation of Bosnia and Herzegovina and Republika Srpska.
 The Federation of Bosnia and Herzegovina covers 51% of Bosnia and Herzegovina's total area, while Republika Srpska covers 49%.
-The entities, based largely on the territories held by the two warring sides at the time, were formally established by the Dayton Agreement in 1995 because of the tremendous changes in Bosnia and Herzegovina's ethnic structure.
+The entities, largely based on the territories held by the two warring sides at the time, were formally established by the Dayton Agreement due to the tremendous changes in Bosnia and Herzegovina's ethnic structure.
 At the national level, there exists only a finite set of exclusive or joint competencies, whereas the majority of authority rests within the entities.
 Sumantra Bose describes Bosnia and Herzegovina as a consociational confederation.

-The Brčko District in the north of the country was created in 2000, out of land from both entities.
-It officially belongs to both, but is governed by neither, and functions under a decentralized system of local government.
+The Brčko District in the north of the country was created in 2000 from land from both entities.
+It officially belongs to both but is governed by neither and operates under a decentralised system of local government.
 For election purposes, Brčko District voters can choose to participate in either the Federation or Republika Srpska elections.
 The Brčko District has been praised for maintaining a multiethnic population and a level of prosperity significantly above the national average.